ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Some attributes, such as profile, mount target access mode, allowed transit encryption modes, and encryption at rest, are not editable for accessor shares.

 The owner of the share can change the allowed transit encryption modes type to `user_managed,none`,`user_managed` or `none`.

+[Beta]{: tag-cyan] Customers with special access to preview the new regional file share offering can update the allowed transit encryption modes as follows:
+- for zonal file shares the allowed values are `ipsec,none`,`ipsec` or `none`.
+- for regional file shares the allowed values are `stunnel,none`, `stunnel`, or `none`.

 However, before this property can be changed, all bindings and [mount targets must be deleted](/docs/vpc?topic=vpc-file-storage-managing&interface=terraform#delete-file-share-terraform).
 Deleting the bindings severs the network path between origin file share and accessor share, and puts the mount target that is attached to the accessor share in a failed state.
 For more information, see [Removing access to a file share from other accounts](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=terraform).
 {: important}